keyboard_arrow_up

 Fuel Flow Meters

-Ultrasonic, turbine, or positive displacement flow meters which measure fuel usage rate and remaining fuel quantities in transportation devices and stationary pumps.
+Ultrasonic, turbine, or positive displacement flow meters that measure fuel usage rate and remaining fuel quantities in transportation devices and stationary pumps.

 Mass Flow Meters

 Used to measure gas flow and are one of the more popular flow meters.
-This meter is relatively unaffected by changes in temperature or pressure in the tube or pipe.
+These meters are relatively unaffected by changes in temperature or pressure in the tube or pipe.

 Open Channel Flow Meters